lottehime/ACNH-Pattern-Research/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ACNL Interoperability

-Due to the QR code import in ACNH that supports ACNL designs, interoperability is fairly straight forward.
 The ACNL design pattern data format shares similarities with the ACNH format in that it contains name strings, ID bytes, hashes, pattern type bytes, a color palette and pixel data.

 To convert the data between, you simply need to adjust values as required and move the data to the correct offsets.